Jeff Bittiger: Phillies

 Bittiger broke into Major League Baseball as a starter for the Philadelphia Phillies in 1986.
-He hit a home run off of Bob Kipper of the Pittsburgh Pirates on September 22, 1986, in his second at bat as a player for the Phillies, earning his first career win and getting credit for the game-winning RBI.
+He hit a home run off Bob Kipper of the Pittsburgh Pirates on September 22, 1986, in his second at bat as a player for the Phillies, earning his first career win and getting credit for the game-winning RBI.
 He started only three games for the Phillies, and had a 5.70 ERA in 142/3 IP.
 He played for the Phillies until December 8, 1986, when he was released.
 He was signed by the Atlanta Braves just 12 days later on December 20, 1986, but was released by that organization April 4, 1987.
 On April 15, he signed with the Minnesota Twins.

 Twins

 In 1987, Bittiger pitched infrequently for the Minnesota Twins, first as a starter, then as a middle man.
 He pitched one inning in the Twins loss to the Kansas City Royals, giving up two hits and one earned run.
 The Twins went on to beat the Royals and eventually win the World Series in October 1987.
 The Twins released him after the season on November 12, 1987, and on January 22, 1988, he was signed by the Chicago White Sox.